pwgen/alignak-packaging/manpages/sources/alignak-receiver.rst

 Alignak receiver daemon.

-The **alignak-receiver** daemon manages passive information and serves as a buffer that will be read from by the alignak-arbiter to dispatch data.
+The **alignak-receiver** daemon manages passive information and serves as a buffer that will be read from by the alignak-arbiter and/or alignak-scheduler to dispatch data.

 OPTIONS
 =======

-  -c INI-CONFIG-FILE, --config=INI-CONFIG-FILE  Config file -d, --daemon                                  Run in daemon mode -r, --replace                                 Replace previous running receiver -h, --help                                    Show this help message --version                                     Show program's version number --debugfile=DEBUGFILE                         Enable debug logging to *DEBUGFILE* -p PROFILE, --profile=PROFILE                 Dump a profile file.
-Need the python cProfile librairy
+  -c INI-CONFIG-FILE, --config=INI-CONFIG-FILE  Daemon configuration file -d, --daemon                                  Run in daemon mode -r, --replace                                 Replace previous running arbiter -h, --help                                    Show this help message --debugfile=DEBUGFILE                         Enable debug logging to *DEBUGFILE*